yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Developer edition.md

     kubectl version
     ```

-    a.
-This should produce output similar to this:
+    - This should produce output similar to this:

     ![In this screenshot of the WSL console, kubectl version has been typed and run at the command prompt, which displays Kubernetes CLI client information.](media/image74.png)

-    b.
-If the output is not correct, review the steps from the instructions in Task 12: Install Kubernetes CLI from the instructions before the lab exercises.
+    - If the output is not correct, review the steps from the instructions in Task 12: Install Kubernetes CLI from the instructions before the lab exercises.

 3. Once you have installed and verified Azure CLI and Kubernetes CLI, login with the following command, and follow the instructions to complete your login as presented: